-The UK energy regulator Ofgem has started an investigation of energy supplier Utilita following allegations of overcharging prepayment meter accounts and non-compliance with legal obligations in 2019.
+The UK energy regulator Ofgem has started an investigation involving energy supplier Utilita over allegations of overcharging prepayment accounts and breaking legal obligations in 2019.

-The probe will reveal whether the energy bills of the supplier’s customers went over the fixed price cap from May to September of last year.
-This was also the time when Ofgem assigned Utilita to take on customers of Eversmart Energy after Eversmart went bust.
+The probe will reveal whether the energy bills of the supplier’s customers went over the fixed price cap from May to September of last year, which is the same month that Ofgem has assigned Utilita to undertake customers of Eversmart Energy after the latter went bust.

-The Prepayment Meter Price Cap entered into force on the 1st of April 2017.
-It is temporarily applied for prepaid customers who don’t have interoperable smart meters and are under non-fixed deals.
+The Prepayment Meter Price Cap was initiated on the 1st of April 2017.
+It is temporarily applied for prepaying customers who don’t have interoperable smart meters and are under non-fixed deals.
 Energy providers are allowed to set prices below or equal to the price cap but are strictly prohibited from charging above the limit.

-The price cap for prepayment meters is currently at £1,242/year on typical use for dual fuel customers.
+The price cap for prepayment meters is currently at £1,242/year with typical use for dual fuel customers.

-iSupply was subjected to an Ofgem investigation was conducted last year, and the supplier later paid £1.5 million into Ofgem’s the voluntary redress fund.
-In June of 2019, Shell Energy was revealed to have breached the price cap and paid £390,000.
+iSupply was found by Ofgem to mistreat its customers after an investigation was conducted last year, sanctioning the supplier to pay £1.5 million to the voluntary redress fund of the regulator.
+In June of 2019, Shell Energy was revealed to disobey the price cap and paid £390,000.

 The Competition and Markets Authority (CMA) urged Ofgem to put the cap in place to protect prepaying customers from 2020 and beyond.

-Ofgem released a statement saying that the probe doesn’t imply that Utilita has officially breached any rule or is charged with non-compliance.
-As investigations are still underway, findings will be made available as soon as it ends.
+Ofgem released a statement saying that the probe doesn’t imply Utilita has officially breached any rule or charged with non-compliance.
+As investigations are still underway, findings will be made available when it ends.

 A Utilita spokesperson said the firm is aware of the ongoing investigation and aims to assist the energy regulator in any way they can.

-The energy supplier self-reported to Ofgem in November, indicating that it may have potentially overcharged its prepayment meter customers.
+The said energy supplier self-reported to Ofgem in November, indicating that it may have potentially overcharging its prepayment meter customers.

-The probe will determine whether Utilita has infringed Standard Licence Condition ‘SLC28A’, that refers to the prepayment charge restriction (or ‘price cap’ as it’s known).
-The supplier is obliged to abide by this policy and other gas and energy supply licences.
-Going above the maximum permitted price is a direct violation of SLC28A.
+The probe will determine whether Utilita has infringed the Standard Licence Condition SLC28A that refers to the prepayment charge restriction or price cap as it’s known.
+The supplier is under the obligation of this policy and other gas and energy supply licences, and going above the maximum permitted price is a direct violation of SLC28A.

-If found to be non-compliant, Utilita would have to pay a fine to Ofgem, and would be expected to treat customers fairly by offering a refund to those affected for the amount that they were overcharged.
+If found to be non-compliant, Utilita would have to pay Ofgem’s sanctioned fines and would be expected to treat customers fairly by compensating those affected for their respective overcharged amounts.

-Consumers of Eversmart Energy were handed over to Utilita by Ofgem last September, after the now-defunct supplier failed to pay into the redress fund for it’s own non-compliance with the Renewables Obligation (RO) scheme.
-Essentially, this means that the supplier went bust because it didn’t source enough renewable energy to supply to its customer base.
+Consumers of Eversmart Energy were handed over to Utilita by Ofgem last September after the now-defunct supplier failed to pay to the redress fund for non-compliance with the Renewables Obligation (RO) scheme.
+It means that the supplier went bust because it didn’t source enough renewable energy to supply to its customer base.

-Ofgem assigned Utilita to take on Eversmart customers, protecting them through the regulator’s safety net proyocol.
+Ofgem assigned Utilita to take on Eversmart customers, protecting them through the regulator’s safety net.
 All outstanding credit balances of both domestic and non-domestic clients were honoured by Utilita, which included money owed by Eversmart Energy to former and existing customers.

-Utilita were the company to install the first smart meter in Britain back in 2018.
-The supplier continues to push intelligent energy for the UK and believes that it has helped transform the UK’s energy sector for the better.
+Utilita is the energy provider that installed the first smart meter back in 2018 in Britain.
+The supplier continues to push smart energy for the UK and believes that it has helped transform the UK’s energy sector for the better.

-Aside from its smart meter tariffs, the supplier is also known for offering its customers various rewards, via a rewards scheme – such as gift cards and concert tickets.
-Any Utilita consumer with an active electricity or gas supply or a combination of both will be eligible for these awards schemes.
+Aside from its smart meter offering, the supplier is also known for granting its customers various rewards schemes such as gift cards and concert tickets.
+Any Utilita consumer with a live electricity or gas supply or a combination of both will be legible to join the offers.

-The supplier’s smart meter is advertised to be cost-saving, boasting that it helps save enough energy to make 26,473 cups of coffee in one year.
+The supplier’s smart meter is advertised to be cost-saving, quipping that it helps save up as much energy as making 26,473 cups of coffee in one year.
 The firm also highlights its user-friendly app and smart meter in-home display as some of the advantages for people who choose to avail of Utilita’s services.